Brief knowledge base

 Tools and software

-Practical tools include Charon and Proxifier for setup and diagnostics, batch checkers for pool selection, and browser extensions for quick switching.
+Practical tools include Charon and Proxifier for setup and diagnostics, batch checkers for proxy selection, and browser extensions for quick switching.
 For automation, it is useful to add error logging and latency charts to the stack.

 15